fourthirty-two/drawingstobook/lp/thank-you.md

 ---
 layout: page
+alert: 'IMPORTANT: Your "212 Blog Post Ideas" is on its way!
+(Please allow 10-15 minutes for delivery).
+Do NOT attempt to implement your blog post ideas though, until you read the page below.'
 title: The essential digital book making tool list
 sub-title: Now You Can Make A Children's Book Without Expensive Software!
 #banner-color: "darkgray"